Please choose your login server to continue:

 Admired board chairs work as hard between board meetings as during them to engage board input and mentor and manage board members.
 Schedule pre-meeting calls with directors to set a focus for the meeting, follow up to hear feedback, and reinforce board assignments, ultimately ensuring the board is performing its role effectively.

 A well-prepared agenda and strong meeting leadership with attention to the clock are core to running an effective board meeting.
-It’s the board chair’s duty to prevent board meetings from getting off-topic, bogged down in repetition, or from becoming a forum for the few to contribute versus an inclusive dialogue of the entire board.
+It’s the board chair’s duty to set the tone, prevent board meetings from getting off-topic, bogged down in repetition, or from becoming a forum for the few to contribute versus an inclusive dialogue of the entire board.

 The board chair is a facilitator, not an executive.
 The Harvard Business Review describes the chair role as being the “guide on the side.”
 The chair needs to draw out valuable input from the board on strategic issues and risks and build alignment between the organization and all directors to solve issues.
 The chair is ultimately responsible to keep the board well briefed and informed, remain impartial on issues, and take accountability for the overall performance of the board.

-A good chair should have enough familiarity with Robert’s Rules of Order to guide board members through the process and know how to run a board meeting.
+A good chair should have enough familiarity with Robert’s Rules of Order to guide board members through the process and understand how to run a board meeting.
 It can be useful to use a cheat sheet for Robert’s Rules of Order to help board chairs ensure meetings are fair, efficient, democratic and orderly.
 The chair and all directors need to also be familiar with the board’s specific bylaws.

 In running board meetings, the chair needs to be effective at facilitating discussion among the board members, giving each board member an opportunity to speak.
 An effective chair gives opposing sides time to present their arguments and invites the participation of other members.
 Avoid giving too much air time to a few directors – drawing out others is a necessary focus and skill for effective board chairs.
 Some of the best chairs are also effective at mentoring and supporting fellow directors.